gabrielegilardi/Sorting/README.md

 ## Files

-`Sorting.py` Sorting and searching functions implementation for lists and arrays.
+`Sorting.py` Implementation of sorting and searching functions for lists and arrays.

 ```python
 """